 The following presentations at transport logistic 2019 discussed the relevance of artificial intelligence to the future of logictics:

 The logistics sector is the backbone of the economy: thanks to globalization and the worldwide internet marketplace, the demand for fast air cargo delivery is on the rise.
 According to a study, in the year 2030, the total volume will be five times that of the year 2000.
 The problem: most of the processes involved in loading freight on the ground are currently manual.

 In the Internet of things any object can be connected with any other object through the network, can pass on data about its condition and thereby trigger a reaction in another device.
 This also opens up undreamt-of possibilities in logistics:

-These are some of the presentations at transport logistic, in which innovative technologies are the main topic:
+In some of the presentations at transport logisticinnovative technologies were the main topic: